-It is the long-term objective to achieve a rate of return at least equal to the rate earned on a composite portfolio invested using the following benchmark indices:
+The long-term objective is not necessarily to achieve a rate of return equal to the rate earned on a composite portfolio invested using the following benchmark indices.
+However, these benchmarks can be used as a guide.

-TSE 100 Index (Canadian Investments)
+TSX 100 Index (Canadian Investments)